-A little basic information and a dozen ways to make use of those marvelous leftovers.
-I’d like to know what YOU do with your ham leftovers – those special comfort food recipes that you can’t wait to make every year.
+A little basic information and a dozen ways to make use of those marvelous left overs.
+I’d like to know what YOU do with your ham left overs – those special comfort food recipes that you can’t wait to make every year.
 Please feel free to comment, below – I’m always on the look out for new, fresh ideas.
 (For Turkey left overs, see 12 Days of Turkey.)

 - First, take enough slices to save for sandwiches and save in a Ziploc in the fridge.

-- By the time I shot the picture above, We’d already had ham, and ham leftovers, and sandwiches, and I’ve made two soups, Navy Bean and Split Pea, and put some of each in the freezer.
+- By the time I shot the picture above, We’d already had ham, and ham left overs, and sandwiches, and I’ve made two soups, Navy Bean and Split Pea, and put some of each in the freezer.
 Here’s the rest of the ham, destined, too, for the freezer.
-The best part about the soups and the leftover ham for the freezer?
-These meals will actually generate leftovers of their own.
+The best part about the soups and the left over ham for the freezer?
+These meals will actually generate left overs of their own.
 Can I shout out an unreserved “Bonus,” while I’m humming my 12 days of Ham song in my head?
 On the first day of haaaaam, weeee had split pea…

 - If I don’t make soup right away, I take the bone and put it into a large Ziploc for later, and refrigerate or freeze.
 Any accumulated sauce or jellied ham juices go right into the bag with the bone.
 They’ll add wonderful flavor to your soups.

 Here’s what I do with those left overs, keeping in mind, again, that you can freeze ham in the appropriate portions for a recipe, if you have an idea what you’re going to make.
 Look my recipes or your own before you buy the ham: in the same trip, you can buy everything you need to make any of the recipes you’d like to make right away, and save yourself a trip to the store.

 12 Ham Recipes: From Easy to Elegant

 My apologies – I’m in the process of updating this page…